+Have you, like me, been spending a lot of time in your kitchen these past two years?
 My kitchen has become my sanctuary.
-It is providing me with much needed activity and purpose and is forcing me to exercise creativity daily as my pantry becomes more and more empty.
+It has provided me with much needed activity and purpose and has forced me to exercise creativity daily.

 While beans, lentils, rice, barley, and pasta have become staples for many of us, I am also trying to stock up somewhat on root vegetables, which have a longer fridge and shelf life than many of their fresh counterparts.

 It’s my belief that always having a few basic ingredients on hand will ensure that meals never become bland or boring.